Perhaps Indonesia’s most important participation in the global economy is its contribution of palm oil.

-Now here’s the problem - extracting palm oil is one of the most toxic processes to the environment we have ever created.
+Now here’s the problem – extracting palm oil is one of the most toxic processes in the environment we have ever created.
 And it’s only getting worse.

 VICE investigates the truly devastating effect of the booming palm oil industry in Indonesia…